Do you know what a “Feed Grade” pet food is? The answer will shock you

 Oh boy.

 Under the FFDCA 201(f), food is defined as articles used for food or drink for man or other animals.
-Therefore, pet food manufacturing is subject to the FFDCA.
+Therefore, pet food manufacturing is subject to the FFDC.

-Yet, the Center for Veterinary Medicine (CVM) states, “animal feeds provide a practical outlet for plant and animal byproducts not suitable for human consumption,” a statement seemingly contradictory to the regulations of the FFDCA, which apply equally to human and animal foods.
+Yet, the Center for Veterinary Medicine (CVM) states, “animal feeds provide a practical outlet for plant and animal by-products not suitable for human consumption,” a statement contradictory to the regulations of the FFDCA, which apply equally to human and animal foods.

-The FDA/CVM believes as long as pet food made from diseased animals is OK just as long as the crap is cooked out of it – literally:
+The FDA/CVM believes that as long as pet food is made from diseased animals, it is okay as long as it’s cooked.

 “…Processed pet food, including pet food consisting of material from diseased animals or animals which have died otherwise than by slaughter, goes through a kill step, such as heat processing, which is designed to kill harmful bacteria…